cbmusonda/ComputerVision/README.md

 **Paper:** “RCPS: Rectified Contrastive Pseudo Supervision for Semi-Supervised Medical Image Segmentation”
 **Link:** https://arxiv.org/pdf/2301.05500
 We use RCPS to combine rectified pseudo supervision (with uncertainty-aware correction) and voxel-level contrastive learning to improve class separability in the feature space.

-> **Implementation note:**
-> The official RCPS code was provided as a ZIP archive rather than a public Git repo.
-> For this project, the **RCPS ZIP file was manually uploaded directly into the Google Colab environment** and extracted there for training.
-> A copy of that original archive is stored in this repository under:
-> `external_code/RCPS-Main.zip`.

 ### 3. S4CVNet (When CNN Meet with ViT)
 **Paper:** “When CNN Meet with ViT: Towards Semi-Supervised Learning for Multi-Class Medical Image Semantic Segmentation”